 By D.B.S.
 Jeyaraj

-“Naghaichchuvai Mannan” (King of Comedy) Nagesh who passed away in Chennai on Jan 31st 2009 would have become an Octogenarian this year had he been among the living..
+“Naghaichchuvai Mannan” (King of Comedy) Nagesh passed away in Chennai on Jan 31st 2009.
+His 13th death anniversary is being commemorated this year.
 He was born on September 27th 1933.

 Nagesh was the undisputed king of comedians in Tamil cinema from the early sixties to mid-seventies of the previous century.
 After a “lull” the versatile actor re-entered Tamil cinema in a new “avatar” playing character and villain roles.
 Even during his stint as comedian, Nagesh acted in quite a few lead roles too.

-Thinking of Nagesh upom his 80th birthday year revives nostalgic memories of the golden era of Tamil cinema.
+Thinking of Nagesh at the time of his 13th death anniversary revives nostalgic memories of the golden era of Tamil cinema.
 Those of us who grew up on a steady diet of Tamil films can never forget the man and his acting.

 The first Nagesh starring movie that I saw was “Nenjil Or Aalayam” directed by the legendary CV Sridhar.
 Nagesh played Peter a male nurse in a hospital.